aron-depauw/DTA-MA-Thesis/README.md

 ## Repository Overview

 The "DepauwThesisCode" folder contains all relevant items, including a Jupyter Notebook with the source code used for the experiments reported on in the Master's Thesis.
-It also includes a folder containing some of the Figures (confusion matrices, graphs, etc.) used throughout the thesis to allow for better/easier viewing, making quick comparisons, etc. Due to copyright restrictions, the data/corpus used for the thesis will not be made publicly available alongside the code, but the code can be adapted/built upon to work with similar corpora to replicate the experiments, etc.
+It also includes a folder containing some of the Figures (confusion matrices, graphs, etc.) used throughout the thesis to allow for better/easier viewing, making quick comparisons, etc. Due to copyright restrictions, the data/corpus used for the thesis will not be made publicly available alongside the code, but the code can be adapted/built upon to work with similar corpora to replicate the experiments.

 ## Author(s)